lbryio/lbry-desktop/README.md

 1. `cd ui`
 2. `./watch.sh`

-This will set up a monitor that will automatically monitor and compile any changes to JS or CSS folders inside of the `ui` folder.
+This will set up a monitor that will automatically compile any changes to JS or CSS folders inside of the `ui` folder.
 This allows you to make changes and see them immediately by reloading the app.

 ### Packaging